Singapore Company Liquidation

 Other common reasons a company may be closed down are: it has ceased business activities either because it is dormant or is not profitable (therefore the costs of ongoing maintenance and compliance are proving to be unsustainable); there is a breach of laws and regulations by the officers of the company or offences by the company for non-compliance; there is a corporate restructuring either internally or as part of a group of entities; or there is a dispute(s) amongst shareholders that are irresolvable.

 A private company that is not doing any business and meets certain other conditions may apply to the Company Registrar to be struck off the Register.
 In general, striking off is an easier, faster and less costly procedure, however it is only suitable for small or dormant companies that are able to meet the specific requirements and especially if it was incorporated under 18 months and if it is before the date that its AGM is due.
-A company may not be struck off if the company is involved in insolvency proceedings or a compromise or arrangement with that company’s members and/or creditors (examples may include Schemes of Arrangement).
-Also, it cannot be struck off if there are outstanding liabilities to the authorities, for instance, if it has taxes owing and unpaid to the Inland Revenue Authority of Singapore (IRAS).
+A company may not be struck off if the company if there are outstanding liabilities especially to the authorities, for instance, if it has taxes owing to the Inland Revenue Authority of Singapore (IRAS).
+Also, it cannot be struck off if it is involved in insolvency proceedings or a compromise or arrangement with that company’s members and/or creditors (examples may include Schemes of Arrangement).

-Winding up is a more formal liquidation procedure that involves the orderly winding up of the company affairs, the appointment of a liquidator to manage the process of realising the company assets, ceasing of its operations or its sale, the payment of any of its debts and distribution of any surplus assets among its members.
+Liquidation is a more formal procedure that involves the orderly winding up of the company affairs, the appointment of a liquidator to manage the process of realizing the company assets, ceasing of its operations or its sale, the payment of any of its debts and distribution of any surplus assets among its members.

 More details about Striking Off and Winding Up methods of closing a Singapore company are provided below.
 Given the complex issues involved, it is best to engage a professional services firm to handle the matter of closing down a Singapore company.